Provision a computer for driver deployment and testing (WDK 10)

 If the target computer is running an N or KN version of Windows, install the Media Feature Pack for N and KN versions of Windows:

 If your target computer is running Windows Server, find the DriverTest folder that was just created by WDK Test Target Setup MSI.
 (Example: c:\DriverTest).
-Right click the DriverTest folder, and choose Properties.
+Select and hold (or right-click) the DriverTest folder, and choose Properties.
 On the Security tab, give Modify permission to the Authenticated Users group.

 Verify that the host and target computers can ping each other.
 Open a Command Prompt window, and enter ping ComputerName.